-- The employer offers a suitable job placement; - The employer offers opportunities for on-the-job training; - The employer contributes to costs associated with job-specific training or wages; - The employer has been identified as being "youth friendly" (e.g., has demonstrated that it has supports such as mentors in place for youth workers; has obtained formal recognition or a reputation in the business or local community as being supportive of young workers or students; has strong ties with schools or community centres; has a visible presence at youth events or job fairs; has leadership involvement in youth organizations or community events, etc.
+- The employer offers a suitable full- or part-time job placement, consistent with the participant's identified employment needs or career goals; - The employer offers opportunities for on-the-job training; - The employer contributes to costs associated with job-specific training or wages; - The employer has been identified as being "youth friendly" (e.g., has demonstrated that it has supports in place for youth workers like mentors; has obtained formal recognition or a reputation in the business or local community as being supportive of young workers or students; has strong ties with schools or community centres; has a visible presence at youth events or job fairs; has leadership involvement in youth organizations or community events, etc.) - The employer's previous use of job placement services has resulted in positive employment outcomes for participants.